Does Extreme Dieting Lead to Eating Disorders?

-Now that we understand the similarities between eating disorders and diets, it shouldn’t be surprising that at least 25% of individuals who engage in dieting will go on to develop a full-blown eating disorder and the percentage is much higher for those who engage in more extreme forms of dieting.
-If 1/4th of people who start a diet end up with an eating disorder, it’s essential that we understand the risks associated with dieting.
+Now that we understand the similarities between eating disorders and diets, it shouldn’t be surprising that 35% of “normal dieters” progress to pathological dieting and that 20-25% of those individuals develop eating disorders (NEDA).
+It is essential that we understand the risks associated with dieting.

 “If I diet to lose weight, I’m not going to get an eating disorder.”

 Again, research shows that over 25% of individuals who diet will continue on to develop an eating disorder, so it is likely that an individual’s diet may progress into something more extreme.
 With that said, we do understand that more than half of individuals who diet can do so without developing an eating disorder.
 However, for those individuals, dieting is often found to be unsuccessful.